arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 - Clan/team website infos

-Edit the file in /config/globals.js and change sitename/siteurl to your infos.
+Edit the file in /config/personnalConfig.js and change sitename/siteurl to your infos, and pagination limit if you want.

 ## Usage